Knight-Wallace Fellowships Board

-Over the past twenty years, Burnstein has welcomed dozens of Knight-Wallace Fellows into screenwriting classes.
-The Fellows have proven to be a great asset to the screenwriting program as they have generously shared their wealth of story-telling experience and wisdom with their undergraduate classmates.
+Over the past twenty years, Burnstein has welcomed dozens of Knight-Wallace Fellows to screenwriting classes.
+The Fellows proved to be a great asset to the screenwriting program as they shared storytelling experiences and wisdom with their undergraduate classmates.

 Robert S. Collier